Le Pétomane: Legacy

 The character has been portrayed several times in film.
-In 1979 Ian MacNaughton made Le Pétomane, a short humorous film.
-Written by Galton and Simpson, it was based on Joseph Pujol's story and stars veteran comic actor Leonard Rossiter.
+In 1979, Ian MacNaughton made Le Pétomane, a short humorous film.
+Written by Galton and Simpson, it was based on Joseph Pujol's story and starred veteran comic actor Leonard Rossiter.
 The 1983 Italian movie Il Petomane, directed by Pasquale Festa Campanile and starring Ugo Tognazzi, gives a poetic rendition of the character, contrasting his deep longing for normality with the condition of 'freak' to which his act relegated him.
 The 1998 documentary Le Pétomane by Igor Vamos examines Pujol's place in history through archival films (none of which actually include him), historical documents, photographs, recreations and fake or tongue-in-cheek interviews.

 Le Pétomane is referenced in Blazing Saddles, a 1974 satirical Western comedy film directed by Mel Brooks.
 Brooks appears in multiple supporting roles, including the dim-witted Governor William J. Le Petomane, whose name suggests he is full of hot air.

 Le Petoman (without the e, because English-speaking audiences will pronounce –mane differently from –man) was adapted for the theatre in 2001 by Tony Stowers, from the book Le Petomane 1857–1945 by J. Nohain & F. Caradec.
 It was declined by Hull Truck, Salisbury Playhouse and the National Theatre in the UK on the grounds that they felt their audiences would be 'too sophisticated' for the subject matter.
 It was read in English in Newcastle upon Tyne in 2005, in Paris in 2010, and in Nantes (in French); in June 2023, it finally made it to the stage with amateur actors.